 After living my dream of being a professional musician for ten years I hung up my guitar and started focusing fully on web development.
 In 2008 I was asked by a client to build a website for him, but he required it be on WordPress.
 I said – “No problem!” and went home immediately to Google “How to build a WordPress Website.”
 And WOW!
 I was never the same!

 Because I’m a lifelong entrepreneur it was only natural that I start a web development firm niched in WordPress.
 I partnered with my parents in 2012 to launch WebTegrity.
 During that time I was listed as one of seven women who ran tech startups in San Antonio to watch.
-Just four short years later we were ranked sixth in San Antonio and we sold our company to experience another dream of becoming millionaires.
+Just four short years later we were ranked sixth in San Antonio and we sold our company in 2017.

 Some of my Favorite Moments